 THE IPMA, one of the world's leading project bodies, management bestows these awards on projects demonstrating outstanding performance and innovation.
 The awards ceremony, held at DHL Stadium itself, underscores the project's adherence to global standards and reinforces DHL Stadium's status as a world-class venue.
-The project upgraded the pitch from a natural grass pitch to a cutting-edge hybrid grass system, integrating natural grass with synthetic Now on par with global venues like Twickenham and Stade de France, the stadium's new pitch offers durability far exceeding conventional fields, capable of handling six times more traffic.
+The project upgraded the pitch from a natural grass pitch to a cutting-edge hybrid grass system, integrating natural grass with synthetic fibers.
+Now on par with global venues like Twickenham and Stade de France, the stadium's new pitch offers durability far exceeding conventional fields, capable of handling six times more traffic.
 It also has a 15year lifespan.
 This upgrade allows the stadium to host a wide range of back-toback events, from toptier rugby and football matches to high-profile concerts, with minimal downtime for recovery.
 Delivered on time and within budget, the project showcased remarkable planning and execution.
 The team navigated a tight 12-month timeline during the 2023 Rugby World Cup, leveraging detailed scheduling and agile management to overcome including challenges, unforeseen delays in the delivery of materials.

-Construction on-site took just 86 days, with critical milestones meticulously tracked through a day-by-day program.
-When the hybrid grass system shipment faced weather-related delays, the team swiftly re-sequenced two major milestones - the installation and grow-in period - ensuring the overall schedule remained intact.
-Additionally, the project prioritised sustainability by reusing 1 750m3 of excavated materials and optimising the irrigation system, reflecting a commitment to environmentally responsible practices and long-term operational efficiency.
-Since its completion, the new pitch has significantly enhanced the stadium's operational flexibility.
-Over 200 events have been hosted, attracting more than 500 000 spectators.
-This increased capacity has not only boosted the stadium's appeal, but also provided substantial economic benefits to the local community, stimulating business for vendors, hotels, and other service providers.
-Woodburn, CEO of DHL Stadium, expressed her pride in the project's success: 'This award is a testament to our team's dedication to excellence.
-The new hybrid pitch meets the highest international standards and significantly enhances our ability to host backto-back events.
+Construction on-site critical milestones meticulously tracked through a day-by-day program.

+When the hybrid grass

+system shipment faced

+weather-related delays,

+the team swiftly re-sequenced two major milestones - the installation

+and grow-in period - ensuring the overall schedule remained intact.

+Additionally, the project

+prioritised sustainability by reusing 1 750m3

+of excavated materials

+and optimising the irrigation system, reflecting

+a commitment to environmentally responsible

+practices and long-term

+the new pitch has significantly enhanced the

+stadium's

+flexibility.

+providers.

+Gina

+Since its completion,

+Over 200 events have

+been hosted, attracting

+more than 500 000 spectators.
+This increased

+capacity has not only

+boosted the stadium's

+appeal, but also provided substantial economic benefits to the local

+community, stimulating

+business for vendors,

+hotels, and other service

+CEO of DHL Stadium,

+expressed her pride in

+the project's success:

+'This award is a testament to our team's dedmeets the highest international standards and

+The new hybrid pitch

+ication to excellence.

+Woodburn,

+operational

+operational efficiency.